Copyright © ‘Tetbury in Bloom’ 2009-2020

 The tree on The Green

-Most of the street lighting in the town centre is provided by wall lamps attached to buildings and this makes them unsuitable to have Christmas lights attached, however, fourteen lamp posts in the Hampton Street, London Road, New Church Street and Long Street junction plus two in Market Place, are now simply decorated with ‘warm white’ lights that spiral up and down the lamp columns.
+Most of the street lighting in the town centre is provided by wall lamps attached to buildings and this makes them unsuitable to have Christmas lights attached, however, sixteen lamp columns in the Hampton Street, London Road, New Church Street and Long Street junction plus two in Market Place, are now simply decorated with lights that spiral up and down the lamp columns.

-The decorated lamp columns at Hampton Street, London Road, New Church Street and Long Street junction
+The decorated lamp columns at the Hampton Street, London Road, New Church Street and Long Street junction looking towards the Knapp

 The Market House